 These simple booklets cover the first 200 Fry words.
 They include basic skills designed to introduce students to the sight words.

-You will find these two resources on The Kinder Corner
+You will find these resources on The Kinder Corner

 Be sure to check out our complete collection of seasonal and themed Fry resources!
 We are always adding new printables.
-This is the place to stop and check to see what’s been added.
+This is the place to stop and check to see what’s new.